 While it may seem counterintuitive, you’re likely to see your utility bills go up during Daylight Saving Time.
-According to the National Bureau of Economic Research, we actually use more energy after we switch to Daylight Saving Time than when we fall back, and pay more as a result.
-Luckily, you can counteract that DST-related energy spending with the 40 Ways to Save 40 Percent of Your Paycheck!
+According to the National Bureau of Economic Research, we actually use more energy when we switch to Daylight Saving Time than when we fall back—and we pay more as a result.
+Luckily, you can counteract that DST-related energy spending with the 40 Ways to Save 40 Percent of Your Paycheck.

 You’re More Likely to Go to Jail

 Strange as it may seem, Daylight Saving Time might mean you find yourself in more serious legal trouble.
 According to research from the Association for Psychological Science, judges hand out harsher sentences the day after the Daylight Saving switch.

 You’ll Be Less Productive

 Fridays aren’t the only time productivity takes a nosedive around the office.
 One study even estimates that the hour we lose during Daylight Saving Time costs businesses in the United States $434 million.
 And when you factor in all those exhausted employees barely making it through the day, that number likely climbs even higher.

 That extra hour of sunlight you’re getting in the afternoons during Daylight Saving Time does more than just increase your skin cancer risk.
 Even when sun damage doesn’t turn into skin cancer, it still ages the skin, increasing the appearance of fine lines and wrinkles.
 In fact, researchers at Case Western Reserve University found that identical twins who got more sun exposure looked significantly older than their sun-eschewing counterparts.

 You’ll Spend More Cash